 Geography, Gorillas and Us

-Take a trip deep into the heart of Africa to discover how our obsession with electronics affects the mighty gorilla.
+Take a trip deep into the heart of Africa to discover how our consumption of electronics impacts gorillas in the wild.

 Students will learn:

 - Unique features and adaptations of African animals that enable them to survive in the wild

 - Human influence on an animal’s environment

 - Social and cultural characteristics of the Democratic Republic of the Congo